rust-lang/rust-forge/triage-procedure.md

 # Issue triage

 Issue triage is mostly much simpler.
 After finishing PR triage, go to the [list of untagged issues] and add tags as you see fit.
 The following categories should, ideally, be assigned to each issue:

-- At least one A- tag.
+- At least one `A-` tag.
 This represents the area of the issue, so an issue relating to benchmarks or testing would get A-libtest.
 If you can't find an appropriate tag for the issue, it's possible that creating one is the right thing to do.
 Try to pick just one tag to give, unless you're giving the A-diagnostics tag, in which case one more tag is a good idea.
-- One, and only one, C- tag.
+- One, and only one, `C-` tag.
 This represents that category of the issue.
-  - C-bug: Bugs.
+  - `C-bug`: Bugs.
 These are things like ICEs or other failures of the compiler to do what it's supposed to in a way that breaks correct user code.
 It's not always easy to tell if code is correct, and the compiler broken, though, but tend towards assuming it's the compiler's fault: at least, we should give a better diagnostic.
 Note that as of now, I-slow, and I-compile{time,mem} are not considered bugs, rather, they are enhancements, since they do not break user code.
-  - C-cleanup: Refactoring and cleanup work within the compiler.
+  - `C-cleanup`: Refactoring and cleanup work within the compiler.
-  - C-enhancement: Diagnostic improvements, primarily, or other nice to haves, but not critical issues.
+  - `C-enhancement`: Diagnostic improvements, primarily, or other nice to haves, but not critical issues.
 Somewhat implies that this is a minor addition.
-  - C-feature-request: An addition of an impl is the primary thing here.
+  - `C-feature-request`: An addition of an impl is the primary thing here.
 Sometimes minor lang features also qualify, though in general it's likely those should be closed in favor of RFCs.
     It's recommended that triagers should close issues in favor of the author opening a thread on internals or rust-lang/rfcs for language changes that are more significant than adding an impl.
-  - C-feature-accepted: Feature-requests that a relevant team would like to see an implementation for before final judgement is rendered.
+  - `C-feature-accepted`: Feature-requests that a relevant team would like to see an implementation for before final judgement is rendered.
 It's likely that such an implementation would be merged, unless breakage (e.g., inference-related) occurs.
-  - C-future-compatibility: Used for tracking issues for future compatibility lints.
+  - `C-future-compatibility`: Used for tracking issues for future compatibility lints.
-  - C-tracking-issue: This is used for both feature tracking issues (feature gates) and issues which track some question or concern of a team.
+  - `C-tracking-issue`: This is used for both feature tracking issues (feature gates) and issues which track some question or concern of a team.
 These are maintained on GitHub over internals because GH is a more stable location and easier to refer to in the long run.
-- At least one T- tag.
+- At least one `T-` tag.
 Assign the appropriate team to the issue; sometimes this is multiple teams, but usually falls into either dev-tools, compiler, or libs.
 Sometimes the lang team needs to make a decision.
-- If necessary, add I- tags as you see fit.
-Particularly, I-ICE is the dominant tag to be added.
+- If necessary, add `I-` tags as you see fit.
+Particularly, `I-ICE` is the dominant tag to be added.
-- If applicable, add platform tags (O-).
+- If applicable, add platform tags (`O-`).
 It's fine to add more than one.

 If an issue has been tagged with an `E-` category tag, such as `E-help-wanted` and has been taken up by someone, but there has been no activity for 7 days, ask